sukumarmali/Music_Player/README.md

 # Music_Player
-Responsive Music Player using HTML &amp; CSS
+Music Player using HTML &amp; CSS

 Not added full functionalities yet, more changes to be made in future.